PabloNicolla/learning-ground/AWS/Architect-Associate/README.md

 #### FSx for Lustre

-High-performance file system for compute-intensive workloads Commonly used for HPC, machine learning, and media processing Can be linked to S3 buckets for data ingestion and processing

-FSx for OpenZFS:

-Based on the ZFS file system
-Provides high performance and advanced data management features Suitable for workloads requiring low-latency access

-FSx for NetApp ONTAP:

-Fully managed NetApp ONTAP file system
-Supports NFS, SMB, and iSCSI protocols
-Offers data deduplication, compression, and snapshots

-General features and considerations:

-All FSx file systems are fully managed by AWS
-They offer high availability and durability
-Support data encryption at rest and in transit
-Can be accessed from EC2 instances, on-premises servers, and AWS Lambda

-For the AWS Certified Solutions Architect exam, focus on:

-Understanding use cases for each file system type Knowing the supported protocols and integration points Familiarity with performance characteristics and scalability options Understanding backup and recovery options
-Knowing how FSx integrates with other AWS services

-#
+- High-performance file system for compute-intensive workloads
+- Commonly used for **HPC (High Performance Computing)**, machine learning, and media processing
+- Can be linked to S3 buckets for data ingestion and processing

+- Scales up to 100s GB/s, millions of IOPs, sub-ms latencies
+- Can "Read S3" as a file system
+- Can write the output of computations back to S3
+- on-premises access (VPN or Direct Connect)

+#### FSx for OpenZFS

+- Based on the ZFS file system
+- Only compatible with NFS
+- Provides high performance and advanced data management features
+- Suitable for workloads requiring low-latency access
+- Up to 1,000,000 IOPS
+- Point-in-time instantaneous cloning
+- Snapshot, compression, low costs

+#### FSx for NetApp ONTAP

+- Fully managed NetApp ONTAP file system
+- Supports NFS, SMB, and iSCSI protocols
+- Offers data deduplication, compression, and snapshots
+- Large compatibility with several OS
+- Scales automatically
+- Snapshot, compression, low costs, data de-duplication
+- Point-in-time instantaneous cloning

+#### FSx General features and considerations

+- All FSx file systems are fully managed by AWS
+- They offer high availability and durability
+- Support data encryption at rest and in transit
+- Can be accessed from EC2 instances, on-premises servers, and AWS Lambda

+#### FSx File System Deployment Options

+- Scratch File System
+  - Temp storage
+  - No data replication
+  - High burst (6 time faster)
+  - lower costs

+- Persistent File System
+  - Long-term Storage
+  - data replicated within AZ
+  - Replace files within minutes

+### AWS Storage Gateway

+AWS Storage Gateway is a hybrid cloud storage service that provides on-premises access to virtually unlimited cloud storage.

+- AWS Storage Gateway Types:
+  - File Gateway
+    - FSX
+    - S3
+  - Volume Gateway
+  - Tape Gateway

+#### File Gateway

+- Supports SMB and NFS protocols
+- Stores files as objects in S3 buckets
+- Provides local caching for frequently accessed data
+- Useful for file shares, data lakes, and backing up on-premises files to S3

+##### File Gateway S3

+- All S3 tiers except glacier
+  - objects can transition to glacier via bucket policy
+- most recent accessed data is cached in the gateway
+- IAM roles are required so Gateway can access S3 buckets
+- Application Server <== NFS or SMB protocol ==> File Gateway

+##### File Gateway FSx

+- Native access to Amazon FSx for Windows File Server
+- FSx is natively already accessible on-premisses, the gateway will provide caching feature

+#### Volume Gateway

+- Presents iSCSI block storage volumes to on-premises applications
+  - Two modes: Cached volumes and Stored volumes
+    - Cached volumes: Primary data in S3, frequently accessed data cached locally
+    - Stored volumes: Full copy on-premises, async backups to S3 as EBS snapshots
+  - Useful for disaster recovery, backup, and bursting

+#### Tape Gateway

+- Emulates a tape library interface
+- Stores virtual tapes in S3 and Glacier
+- Compatible with major backup software vendors
+- Useful for replacing physical tape libraries and long-term archival

+#### Storage Gateway FSx General features and considerations

+- Runs as a virtual machine on-premises or in EC2
+- Provides low-latency access to data through local caching
+- Supports data encryption in transit and at rest
+- Integrates with AWS IAM, CloudWatch, and CloudTrail

+#### Performance and optimization

+Local cache sizing is crucial for performance Bandwidth throttling can be configured to control data transfer rates Optimize network configuration for best performance

+#### Security

+Data is encrypted in transit using SSL/TLS
+Data at rest in S3 is encrypted using SSE-S3 or SSE-KMS File Gateway supports SMB file sharing with AD authentication

+### AWS Transfer Family

+WS Transfer Family is a fully managed service that enables continuos secure file transfers to and from Amazon S3 or Amazon EFS using SFTP, FTPS, and FTP protocols.

+- Protocols:
+  - AWS Transfer for SFTP (SSH File Transfer Protocol)
+  - AWS Transfer for FTPS (File Transfer Protocol over SSL)
+  - AWS Transfer for FTP (File Transfer Protocol)
+  - AWS Transfer for AS2 (Applicability Statement 2)

+- Storage Integration:
+  - Amazon S3
+  - Amazon EFS

+- Authentication Methods:
+  - Service-managed (username/password or SSH keys)
+  - Directory Service for Microsoft Active Directory
+  - Custom identity providers via AWS Lambda

+- Endpoint Types:
+  - Public (internet-facing)
+  - VPC (accessible within your VPC)
+  - VPC_ENDPOINT (uses PrivateLink for enhanced security)

+- Security:
+  - Encryption in transit (FTPS, SFTP)
+  - Integration with AWS IAM for access control
+  - Support for AWS KMS for encryption key management

+- Scalability and Availability:
+  - Automatically scales to meet demand
+  - High availability within an AWS Region

+- Monitoring and Logging:
+  - Integration with CloudWatch for metrics
+  - CloudTrail for API call logging
+  - Support for S3 access logging

+- Pricing:
+  - Based on the number of protocols enabled and data transferred

+### AWS DataSync

+AWS DataSync is a data transfer service that simplifies, automates, and accelerates moving data between on-premises storage systems and AWS storage services, as well as between AWS storage services.

+#### Data Transfer Capabilities

+- On-premises to AWS
+- AWS to on-premises
+- Between AWS storage services

+#### Supported AWS Storage Services

+- Amazon S3 (including all storage classes)
+- Amazon EFS (Elastic File System)
+- Amazon FSx (for Windows File Server, Lustre, OpenZFS, NetApp ONTAP)

+#### Supported On-premises Storage

+- NFS (Network File System)
+- SMB (Server Message Block)
+- HDFS (Hadoop Distributed File System)
+- Self-managed object storage

+#### Transfer Acceleration

+- Uses a purpose-built network protocol and multi-threaded architecture
+- Can be significantly faster than traditional tools like rsync

+#### Scheduling and Automation

+- One-time transfers
+- Scheduled recurring transfers

+#### Data Integrity and Validation

+- Automatic checksums to ensure data integrity during transfer

+#### Bandwidth Throttling

+- Ability to limit bandwidth usage to avoid network congestion

+#### Filtering and Syncing

+- Can include or exclude files based on criteria like file type, date, etc.
+- Supports incremental transfers (only changed files)

+#### DataSync Security

+- Data encryption in transit using TLS
+- Integration with AWS Key Management Service (KMS) for encryption at rest
+- Support for VPC endpoints for enhanced network security

+#### Pricing

+- Based on the amount of data transferred

+#### Use Cases

+- Data migration to AWS
+- Disaster recovery and backup
+- Data replication for analytics or processing
+- Archiving data to lower-cost storage tiers
+- Can be combined with AWS Snowcone when bandwidth is a limitation

+## AWS Messaging

 #
 #
 #